What’s an Earthship?

 The self-guided tour is within the Visitor Center building and two pathways to walk around outside.
 The Visitor Center building is a fully functioning earthship designed to provide education about Earthship Biotecture.
 You will be greeted at the front desk by one of our friendly staff members whom will provide you with some helpful information before beginning your self-guided tour.
 You will begin by walking through the greenhouse where you will learn about different functions of the building and experience the plentiful diversity of plants.
 At the end of the greenhouse you will enter a video viewing room where you will find a few videos that are on a loop which lasts about 10 minutes.
 The next room will be a slideshow viewing room where you can see photographs of the thousands of earthships around the world.
 This includes earthship humanitarian projects, personal homes, primary schools, and much more (about 15 minutes).
 You will then walk through the systems hallway to learn about and view our Water Organizing Module and our Power Organizing Module.
 You will then walk through our gallery (see gallery description below).
 There are two pathways available outside.
 One pathway takes you up to the roof to see our rain catchment system.
 The other pathway is south of the Visitor Center across the driveway where you will find ropes and arrows that guide you around the outside of a few other buildings.

-What the daily 1-hour guided tour includes:
+What the 1-hour guided tour includes:

 You will meet in the gallery at 3pm where one of our friendly staff will use the hanging panels to explain a bit about the history and what defines earthships today (for about 20-25 minutes).
 They will do a brief walk through of the Visitor Center, then take you into a few of our other educational facility buildings.
 These buildings include our Academy classroom building, the E.V.E. project, and into one of the first Earthships built in the community!
+Please keep in mind this tour is only offered Friday – Sunday from 3pm – 4pm.

 What the gallery includes: